Chygos/Projects/Taxi demand analysis/README.md

 **F. Station Pricing**

-We will examine the average cost a trip costs in a pickup station and the average amount incurred in charges.
-This will be investigated based on the top 10 cheap and expensive stations across New York.
-This will enable us to understand pricing strategies to increase revenue.
+We examined the average cost a trip costs in a pickup station and the average amount incurred in charges.
+This was investigated based on the top 10 cheap and expensive stations across New York.
+The goal was to understand pricing strategies and how various ways to increase revenue.

 **G. Borough and pickup station performance**

-We will examine the performance of pickup stations and all pickup stations in all the boroughs of New York.
-We will visualise in map the average revenue and taxi demand in all the pickup stations.
-This will be supplemented with borough information (that is, the total revenue and taxi rides).
+The performance of pickup stations and all pickup stations in all the boroughs of New York were examined.
+This was visualised in a map that showed the average revenue and taxi demand in all the pickup stations.
+This map was had information about the total revenue generated and taxi rides demanded in each borough.

 ### Modelling

 In this part, we will predict the average number of taxis demanded by commuters per hour in all stations.
+Prediction was focused on high demand areas (areas with 100 and above demand per hour).
+This was aimed at accurately predicting taxi demand in these areas to make ready enough taxis to meet up with the growing demand.